Jackiebeaugard/spring-angular/README.md

 ## Step 1: Create your project
 - Create a new project in IntelliJ using Spring Initializr, or via https://start.spring.io
+- Project options:
-- Project SDK: openjdk-15 or whatever the default is, starter service URL: Default https://start.spring.io
+  - Project SDK: openjdk-15 or whatever the default is
+  - Starter service URL: Default https://start.spring.io
+  - Group: com.example
+  - Artifact: task_manager
+  - Type: Gradle
+  - Language: Java
+  - Packaging: Jar
+  - Java version: 11
-- Group: com.example, Artifact: todo, type: Gradle, Language: Java, Packaging: Jar, Java version: 11, Version/Name/Description/Package: leave as default
+  - Version/Name/Description/Package: leave as default
 - Dependencies:
   - Web: Spring Web, to get the REST controllers, @Get/@Post mappings
   - SQL: Spring Data JPA, to make it easier to access/save data in the database; you may see it referred to as an ORM, or [Object Relational Mapper](https://blog.bitsrc.io/what-is-an-orm-and-why-you-should-use-it-b2b6f75f5e2a)
   - SQL: H2 Database, lightweight in-memory database with minimal configuration
 - That's it!
-Click Next > Finish or Generate, depending on whether you're in Intellij or https://start.spring.io `// TODO: fix todo-start reference here, or remove this completely`
+Click Next > Finish or Generate, depending on whether you're in Intellij or https://start.spring.io
-- Alternately you can simply download or clone this entire repository, and open the `todo-start` directory in your IDE
+- Alternately you can simply download or clone this entire repository, and open the `spring-backend` directory in your IDE

 ## Concepts: MVC vs API
 ### MVC: Model, View, Controller